silbermm/slim_pickens/README.md

     ```bash
     ./sim_darwin --help
     ```
     <em>If you receive an error that macOS cannot verify the developer, open slim_picken in finder holding down the `option` button.
-You'll get a prompt to click `open`.
+You'll get a prompt to click `open`.</em>

 5. Copy this file to your user directory so that you can use slim commands outside of Downloads directory:
     ```bash